Chris35Wills/Chris35Wills.github.io/courses/Beginners_python/basics.md

 # Python Basics

 You write Python using a simple text editor, like nano.
-Log on to a UNIX computer and use a text editor to open a file called script.py, e.g.
+Open up a terminal and use a text editor to open a file called script.py, e.g.

     nano script.py